IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 ## Use Case

-Transcripts may be available for your audio and/or video content and should be enabled for side-by-side display for your IIIF media resources.
+Transcripts may be available for your audio and/or video content and should be enabled for side-by-side display alongside your IIIF media resources.

 ## Implementation notes